zedlopez/ifm/Writing with Inform.md

 if the description of the location is empty, ...
 ```

 The empty text, `""`, is the only one with 0 characters.
-But note that `if T is empty` is never true for text with a substitution in it (such text has at least the potential to produce characters even if it might not at the moment), so it is not quite the same test as `if T is ""`.
+But note that `if T is empty` is never true for text with a substitution in it (see [Hazards to be aware of]), so it is not quite the same test as `if T is ""`.

 We can also extract the contents by word, again numbered from 1.
 Thus: